 On board the plane

-- As soon as possible after boarding the plane, set your watch to your destination time and treat it as the current time.
+- As soon as you’re settled in your seat, set the time on your watch to your destination time and within reason treat it as the current time.

-- Wear clothes that are comfortable for sitting for long periods of time in and shoes that you can take off and put back on easily in case your feet swell.
+- Wear clothes that are comfortable for sitting for long periods of time in, as your stomach may get bloated.
+Also wear shoes that you can take off and put back on easily in case your feet swell.

-- If you’re fortunate enough to ‘turn left’ as you board the plane, you’ll be given a lot of the comfortable extras, if not, buy a travel pillow to support your neck and prevent your head lolling forward as you sleep.
+- If you’re fortunate enough to fly business or first class, you will be able to lie flat to sleep.
+If you aren’t, then buy a travel pillow to support your neck and prevent your head lolling forward as you sleep.

-- When you’re on board the plane, relax!
-Catch up on a film or read that book you’ve been meaning to, try not to work and stimulate your brain or stress levels too much, but don’t let what you’re doing impact on your destination time, if it’s sleep time, go to sleep.
+- When you’re on board the plane, try not to stimulate your brain or stress levels too much, if it’s getting near sleep time.

-- If it’s daytime when you arrive, try and get outside in the daylight or sunshine for a while, it’s a great way of adjusting and regulating your body clock.
+- If it’s daytime when you arrive, try and get outside in the daylight for a while, it’s a great way of adjusting and regulating your body clock.

-- Get outside in the daylight as soon as you can to reset your body clock.
-Walk around to get your blood circulating again and do some stretching exercises to get rid of all the kinks you’ll have from the flight and to reduce drowsiness.
+- Walk around to get your blood circulating again and do some stretching exercises to get rid of all the kinks you’ll have from the flight and to reduce drowsiness.

 - Your new environment will be completely different to your home environment, you’ll have a different bed, less room, the temperature may be warmer or colder, and you’ll perhaps have flimsier curtains and definitely different noises – all of which can impact on your new sleep pattern.
 See our blog on how to get the best night’s sleep in a hotel room.